Rusmam/Semaphore/readme.txt

 After running the script and activating requested firefox version, CURRENT_FIREFOX_VERSION variable will be added to /etc/environment.
-This will be available after next login.
+This will be available after the next login.